 Kobus Kotzé passionate love for capturing landscapes is very much the essence of his inspiration.
 Kobus studied agriculture and on his farm in the Eastern-Cape, he recorded a barrage of ideas during the day, and spent the evenings in his studio expressing it on canvas.
 Kobus held his first solo exhibition in 1971, and many other exhibitions followed.
 In 1990 Kobus opened the Kobus Kotzé Art Gallery in Aliwal North, and became a full time artist.

 Artists mix and combine colours differently, and the individual artist mixes colours in a number of different ways within his own work.
 It is essentially a matter of discipline, informed judgement, desire and love of colour.
 Kobus has been painting since 1967 and with all the years of experience, he developed a unique sense for mixing and using colours.
 One of the exceptional qualities in his work is his ability to make the sky look exciting, real and radiant.

 Kobus Kotzé is an artist who uses his camera to capture landscapes, trees and cities.
 In his studio he combines the photographs with his emotions and traditions.
 These paintings capture the way he views the world.

-Kobus is influenced by Cezanne, Van Gogh, Monet, Sisley and other masters while South African masters like Pieter Wenning, Hugo Naudé, Edward Roworth en Gregoir Boonzaier made a huge impressions.
+Kobus is influenced by Cezanne, Van Gogh, Monet, Sisley and other masters while South African masters like Pieter Wenning, Hugo Naudé, Edward Roworth en Gregoire Boonzaier made huge impressions.

 The colours and layout of Kobus' pallette is orderly.
-His attention is therefore focussed on the creation of his work while listening to good classical and opera music like Chopin en Verdi.
+His attention is therefore focused on the creation of his work while listening to good classical and opera music like Chopin and Verdi.
 "It takes me on a different route" he says.
 The rhythm and power of this is captured in his art.